Nynuphar/3LC-user-manual2/docs/source/patient.rst

 Once this is filled in, please proceed by clicking "Save and add Cons".

 .. note:: Use the intial of each name in uppercase, with "-" as separator between the First name initial/s and Last name initial/s.
 Examples: Georgios Kyriakos Panayiotou -> GK-P, Rosa Dolores Alverío Marcano -> RD-AM.
 When family names include particles are treated as a further Family name: e.g.Charles De Gaulle -> C-DG, Miguel De Oliveira -> M-DO
-How to enter initials into the New system:

 .. tip:: When selecting the date of birth, if you click on the "Month", a month view appears.
 If you further click on the year, a year view appears.
 This will help you navigating through time and selecting the right date of birth.